anonymoushackerIV/Duolingo-Pro-BETA/README.md

 ## About Duolingo PRO
 Duolingo PRO 3.0 is an auto-solver user-script for gaining XP instantly, farming XP automatically, completing quests, leveling up on the leaderboard, extending your streak, and more, for Duolingo.
-Working as of November 2024.
+Working as of February 2025.
 Join our [Discord server](https://discord.gg/r8xQ7K59Mt) to get the latest news, talk with the developers, report bugs, and do much more.
+Subscribe to our [Youtube channel](https://www.youtube.com/@DuolingoPROscript) for the latest updates.

 ## Features
 - Instantly get the amount of XP you want.